 Last updated on .

-Paşalimanı is a small neighborhood on the Asian side of the Bosporus in Istanbul.
+Paşalimanı is a small neighborhood on the Asian side of the Bosphorus in Istanbul.
 It’s just a five-minute walk north of Üsküdar Square and sits between Üsküdar and Kuzguncuk.

 Introduction to Paşalimanı

 Paşalimanı, which translates to Pasha’s Port, has very little of interest to tourists.
-You’ll find a few historic buildings, some seaside mansions (yalılar), a nice park along the Bosporus with a small marina, and a city-run café right on the edge of the Bosporus.
+You’ll find a few historic buildings, some seaside mansions (yalılar), and a couple nice parks.
 The boundaries of the neighborhood aren’t clearly defined.

 Paşalimanı, Ιstanbul, Turkey